Updated July 23rd, 2019

-- Have you lived in the home for over 5 years?
+- Have you lived in the home for over five years?

 - Are you a smoker?

-If you answered yes to any of these questions, you should paint your house before selling it if you want to attract a buyer.
+If you answered yes to any of these questions, you should paint your house before selling it if you want to attract more buyers.

 Get the best possible price for your home!

 List with Clever, work with an expert, save thousands!